amplication/docs/docs/plugins/private-plugins.md

 - Use correct tag format: `PluginId@Version`
 - Always push tags to remote repository that match the tag you set in the UI

-### Common Issues and Solutions
+### Code Generation Errors

+- Build failures during code generation: Review logs and ensure proper repository setup
-- Undefined property errors: Verify plugin versions and publishing
+- Undefined property errors during code generation: Verify plugin versions and ensure the plugin is properly published
-- Dependency errors: Check `package.json` configuration
+- Dependency errors during service generation: Check `package.json` configuration
-- Build failures: Review logs and ensure proper repository setup

 ## Next Steps

 You successfully created your private plugin.
 It's version-controlled in your Git repository and available for use in both templates and services that match its code generator.

+For more information or assistance:
+- Join our [Discord community](https://amplication.com/discord) for technical discussions and support
-For additional support, contact our support team.
+- Enterprise customers can contact our support team through their designated support channels